 As the hatch date approaches, increase your vigilance.

-• Drying Off: Once the chicks hatch, let them dry off and gain strength in the incubator for at least 12 to 15 hours before moving them to a brooder.
+- Drying Off: Once the chicks hatch, let them dry off in the incubator.
+They need to stay there for at least 12 to 15 hours.
+This allows them to gain strength.
+Then, move them to a brooder.

 Caring for Newly Hatched Chicks